 - Increasing Inflammation or Irritation: A small amount of inflammation/irritation can be expected on a fresh tattoo, but if it increases rather than decreases over the first 48 hours, it's a sign that you may have an infection.
 According to DermNet.org, transient redness and inflammation is an expected side effect, but infections are less common, so watch the area carefully for changes and prolonged inflammation.

 - Swelling: Swelling in the immediate vicinity of the fresh tattoo will give your design a puffy and possibly distorted appearance depending on how swollen it actually is.
 A slight amount of swelling is typical because the skin has been traumatized, but the swelling shouldn't be excessive.
 If left untreated, the swelling will begin to spread out from the original area.
 This is a sign that infection is well under way.
 According to Harvard Health, there have been cases reported of tattoo-related infections caused by Mycobacterium bacteria.
 This can cause swelling, rashes, and even abscesses -- so it's important to seek treatment if swelling persists.

-- infection from tattoos can develop both externally and deep inside the wound, so even if you aren't exhibiting external symptoms but have a fever, you should seek help from a medical professional.
+- Fever: Fever is indicated any time the body temperature reaches above 99 degrees F. A fever can range from mild to severe depending on how long the infection has been left without treatment.
+According to the University of Michigan Health System, infection from tattoos can develop both externally and deep inside the wound, so even if you aren't exhibiting external symptoms but have a fever, you should seek help from a medical professional.